 - A one-time Verizon payment made online

-- A payment initiated through the My Verizon app
+- A payment made through the My Verizon app

 - A Verizon business or corporate wireless account